eliheady/wtutf/Readme.md

 ### Why make this?

-I was interested in punycode and IDNA standards and wanted to make a simple utility to run locally to test coversion of various Unicode characters.
+I was interested in punycode and IDNA standards and wanted to make a simple utility to run locally to test conversion of various Unicode characters.

 The Unicode Transformation Format – 8-bit (UTF-8) encoding allows for some difficult to interpret strings even when your rendering environment doesn't garble the characters with question marks or boxes.

 The combining characters are a good example.
-The usage string above shows two strings that look identical on my system: "piñata" and "piñata".
+The usage example above shows two strings that look identical on my system: "piñata" and "piñata".
 Only if I examine the bytes of those strings can I see that the second one uses 0x6e (n) and the UTF-8 "combining tilde" character 0x0303 ( ̃) to create the Spanish eñe.
 The first uses the single 0xf1 (ñ) "precomposed character".

-The combining characters aren't allowed in IDN domain registrations because they would provide a way to register names that are visually indistinguishable but comprised of different bytes, making things confusing for online piñata shopping.
+Many combining characters aren't allowed in IDN domain registrations because they would provide a way to register names that are visually indistinguishable but comprised of different bytes, making things confusing for online piñata shopping.
+This is similar to the general problem of homoglyphs in the DNS.
+Unfortunately homoglyphs can still be used in various underhanded ways in domain names and this tool could be useful to examine suspect strings.

-This program shows what went into strings that look identical but aren't.
+This program shows what went into strings that look similar but aren't identical.
 It is also useful if you need to troubleshoot punycode conversion.

 ### Useful documents